[ONLINE] 40th VI-HPS Tuning Workshop @ LRZ

 Intel MPI

-The LRZ IvyMUC cluster is the primary platform for the workshop and will be used for the hands-on exercises.
-Course accounts will be provided before the workshop.
+The local HPC system IvyMUC is the primary platform for the workshop and will be used for the hands-on exercises.
+Course accounts will be provided during the workshop to participants without existing accounts.
 Other systems where up-to-date versions of the tools are installed can also be used when preferred, though support may be limited and participants are expected to already possess user accounts on non-local systems.
-Regardless of whichever systems they intend to use, participants should be familiar with the relevant procedures for compiling and running their parallel applications (via batch queues where appropriate).
+Regardless of whichever external systems they intend to use, participants should be familiar with the relevant procedures for compiling and running their parallel applications (via batch queues where appropriate).

 Contact